drborges/katana/Readme.md

 Dependency Injection package driven by providers

 Katana follows a similar approach to `AngularJS`'s DI solution.
-In order to be able to inject a given type, you simply need to implement one of the available provider functions (`injector.ProvideValues`, `injector.ProvideNew`, `injector.ProvideSingleton`) that knows how to build up an instance of a given type resolving its own dependencies by using katana's `Injector` passed to the provider.
+In order to be able to inject a given type, you simply need to implement one of the available provider functions (`injector.Provide`, `injector.ProvideNew`, `injector.ProvideSingleton`) that knows how to build up an instance of a given type resolving its own dependencies by using katana's `Injector` passed to the provider.

 Katana will detect any eventual `cyclic dependency` providing a dev friendly error as the result of a call to `injector.Resolve(...)`.